 In order to qualify for entry to the Masters Register, an applicant is normally required to possess an Honours Bachelor Degree (Level 8) with a performance equivalent to at least a second class honours in a relevant field of study from a recognised degree-awarding institution.

 Duration of Studies Leading to Master’s Degree

 The normal duration of studies leading to the Degree of Master by Research for full-time students is twenty-one months (two academic years) from the date of admission to the Masters Register.
-In exceptional circumstances, the Institute may vary the required and permitted duration of the programme.
+In exceptional circumstances, the University may vary the required and permitted duration of the programme.

 Step Three: Find a supervisor; Once students know which area or topic they wish to research, a compatible supervisor should be sought.
-Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor. your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in CIT.
+Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor. your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in MTU.

 Step 4: Application; Completed application forms are returned to the School of Graduate Studies office along with supporting documents such as transcript of results and outline proposal of your research.
 Once you are registered, the fees office will contact you about paying your appropriate fee.